 Sadly, the copywriter who initially coined the line “Snap!
 Crackle!
 Pop!” remains unknown to this day.

 The words “Snap!
 Crackle!
-Pop!” first appeared in the product’s artwork later the same year.
+Pop!” first appeared in the product’s artwork later that year.
 The following year, in 1933, the first character made its debut: Snap, wearing the now-familiar baker’s hat and holding a wooden spoon.
 The small illustrated gnome was soon joined by Crackle and Pop.
-The gnomes, drawn by illustrator Vernon Grant, were initially used in ads and posters but soon started to appear on the side and back panels of the cereal box.
+The Snap, Crackle, and Pop gnomes, drawn by illustrator Vernon Grant, were initially used in ads and posters but soon started to appear on the side and back panels of the cereal box.

 From Gnomes to Elves